LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-angular.md

  - What is a Angular pipe?
  - What is a template?
  - What is an Angular service?
+ - How can you create a new service on the command line using the Angular CLI?
  - What is a decorator?
  - What are the properties of the metadata object passed to the @Component decorator?
  - What are the properties of the metadata object passed to the @NgModule decorator?